jackwilliams2480/PianoTilesBot/README.md

   throw new IllegalArgumentException("Something went wrong!");
 }
 ```
+## How it works

-First specifiy the bounds of the game, then put these bounds into a Rectangle object.
+First, specifiy the bounds of the game and then put these bounds into a Rectangle object.
 The variation I use takes in four parameters
 (int x, int y, int width, int height), which uses pixels as units.
 The x and y represent the top left of the rectangle, the width goes from left to right, and the height goes from top to bottom.
 My game bounds where (750, 230, 400, 460) going from the website [Don't Tap The White Tile](http://tanksw.com/piano-tiles/).

 ```java